openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

 * Temperature and humidity monitor: `temperaturesensor`
 * Plug-in switch: `powersocket`

+`account`is a bridge thing type that will allow allow automatic discovery and configuration of the available K1 connectors on the specified ELRO Connects account.
+This bridge is optional.
+It is used to discover the required K1 connector hub(s), using a call to the ELRO Connects cloud.
+Without the `account` bridge, the `connector` bridge needs to be defined manually.
+If no `account` bridge is defined, all communication between openHAB and the ELRO Connects system will be local, not using the ELRO Connects cloud.

-The `connector` is the bridge thing.
+The `connector` is the bridge thing representing a K1 connector.
-All other things are connected to the bridge.
+All other things are connected to the `connector` bridge.

 Testing was only done with smoke and water detectors connected to a K1 connector.
 The firmware version of the K1 connector was 2.0.3.30 at the time of testing.